Ameliorate/track8-program/SPEC.md

 A program is an array of UTF-8 characters, where each character will be used as an instruction.

-The pragma may be omitted if there is no pragma.
+If the tape has fewer than eight programs, the missing programms will be replaced with spaces.

+An interpreter flag can be set to allow more than 8 programs.

 ## Program Model
 The tape has 8 programs.
-Each program is a stream of characters that may also be interpreted as 8 bit numbers.
+Each program is a stream of characters that may also be interpreted as unsigned 32 bit numbers.
 Each end of the tape is attached to each other, such that reaching the end of the program will move to the beginning of the same program.

 The interpeter simulates a tape head.
 This tape head can access any value on any of the 8 programs it is over, and move right.
 The tape head is unable to move leftwards or rewind the tape, because of the physical nature of the tape.

 A 8 element stack is proveded for the workings of operators.
 If you try to push to a full stack, the pushed values will be discarded silently.
+An interpreter flag is provided to allow for more than 8 elements to be pushed to the stack.

 ## Instructions
 ### Main Mode